Mueller’s obstruction punt left question in Barr’s hands

 Barr defended the memo during his confirmation hearing in January, saying it was narrowly focused on a single theory of obstruction that media reports suggested Mueller might be considering.
 Responding to lawmakers’ questions, Barr said he believed a president can commit obstruction by destroying evidence or tampering with witnesses.

-The obstruction question had long been central to Mueller’s investigation.
-Prosecutors examined a series of actions by the president, including his firing of Comey and his drafting of an incomplete explanation about his son’s meeting with a Russian lawyer, to determine whether Trump had tried to hamper the inquiry.
+Barr’s four-page summary to Congress on Sunday did not explain why Mueller failed to reach a conclusion on obstruction, which had long been central to his investigation.
+Prosecutors examined a series of actions by the president, including his firing of Comey, to determine whether Trump had tried to hamper the inquiry and interviewed many White House aides and advisers along the way.

-Barr’s four-page summary to Congress on Sunday did not explain why Mueller failed to reach a conclusion on obstruction.
-Mueller was not involved in drafting the document.

-The summary did say the special counsel’s report “sets out evidence on both sides of the question and leaves unresolved what the special counsel views as ‘difficult issues of law and facts’ concerning whether the president’s actions and intent could be viewed as obstruction.”
-Mueller said in his report that he had not concluded whether the president had committed a crime, according to Barr’s summary.
+The summary did say Mueller’s report “sets out evidence on both sides of the question and leaves unresolved what the special counsel views as ‘difficult issues of law and facts’ concerning whether the president’s actions and intent could be viewed as obstruction.”
+Mueller said in his report that he had not concluded whether the president had committed a crime, according to Barr’s summary, which Mueller was not involved in drafting.

-Robert Clark Corrente, a former U.S. Attorney for Rhode Island, said he was taken aback by the reference to “both sides of the question,” which he said called to mind former Comey’s assertion that Hillary Clinton should not be prosecuted for mishandling classified email despite being “extremely careless.”
+Robert Clark Corrente, a former U.S. Attorney for Rhode Island, said he was taken aback by the reference to “both sides of the question,” which he said called to mind former Comey’s 2016 assertion that Hillary Clinton should not be prosecuted for mishandling classified email despite having been “extremely careless.”

 “If you’re a prosecutor of any stripe, federal or state, it’s your burden to prove a crime beyond a reasonable doubt,” Corrente said.
 “It really doesn’t matter that there’s evidence on both sides.”